My Summer Love Affair with Linen

 In today’s article, I’m delighted to share a curated selection of linen pieces that caught my eye—along with ideas on how to style them with pieces you likely already own.
 Think beautiful blends of textures, subtle plays of colour, and a host of inspirations for embracing the season that’s just beginning to bloom.
 Fair warning: after this, you might just find yourself wishing it were summer already :).

-This post is not sponsored.
-I only share what I truly love.
-Some links are affiliate, meaning I may earn a small commission at no extra cost to you.
-Merci!
+Independent and unsponsored, this article is written with curiosity and discernment.
+Some links are affiliate, which means I may earn a small commission if you choose to purchase, always at no cost to you.

 Collage: Léonce Chenal.